Risk node guide

 Flies help separate skew from curvature.

 A surface can have the same risk reversal but a different fly.
 That distinction matters when traders are watching wing demand, event convexity, and whether an SVI fit is overreacting to sparse wing quotes.
+The risk reversal guide covers the signed-skew side of the same smile.

 Wing richness